Info icon

 +----------------------------+

-03 Run describe-trails command (OSX/Linux/UNIX) using the name of the trail returned at the previous step as the identifier parameter and custom query filters to get the name of the Amazon S3 bucket used to store the log files for the selected trail:
+03 Run describe-trails command (OSX/Linux/UNIX) with the name of the trail returned at the previous step as the identifier parameter and custom output filters to get the name of the Amazon S3 bucket used to store the log files for the selected trail:

 aws cloudtrail describe-trails